 Types of Fish

-All about the types of trout and other fish in California's Eastern Sierra.
+All about the types of trout and other fish species found in Mono County waters!

 The largest brown trout caught in California was 26.8 pounds, hooked at Twin Lakes near Bridgeport.
 The largest trout caught in the past 20 years was in the June Lake Loop -- Troutzilla was 18.1 pounds.
 The brown was landed and released in Silver Lake, late October 2012.